By following the link below, you can access all chemicals used within the department, listed in ChemKeeper.

 Semiconductor characterization system

-The semiconductor characterization system (Keithley, 4200-SCS) allows for accurate current measurements, down to 10-14 A, with three independent source-measure units.
+The semiconductor characterization system (Keithley, 4200-SCS) allows for accurate current measurements, with three independent source-measure units.
 The system can be connected via triax cables to either a probe station consisting of four microprobers (Signatone), positioned within a Faraday cage or to a vacuum cell with optical access.
 The latter setup allows for measurements under high vacuum (p < 10-6 mBar) or inert gas atmosphere in the temperature range of 100-700 K. The system is in addition compatible with a Raman spectrometer, and thus allows for simultaneous spectroscopic and electrical characterization.

 Optical-access vacuum cryostat